FGfiorini/Heart_stroke_predictor/README.md

     - `api/settings.py`: It has all the API settings.
     - `api/templates`: Here we put the .html files used in the frontend.
     - `api/middleware`: It has a function that queues jobs into redis and waits for ML model to get a prediction as answer.
-- images_report: The images used for the final report.

 - model: Implements the logic to get jobs from Redis and process them with our Machine Learning model.
 When we get the predicted value from our model, we must encole it on Redis again so it can be delivered to the user.
     - `model/Trainig/pickles`: Here I saved pickle files that will be rehused in other scripts of the project.
     - `model/ml_service.py`: Contains functions to get prediction and probability with our ML model, and save the results in redis.